 ◆WILD HONEY BARRegarding the handle width of, I think that the numerical value of the end width is written, but please tell me the handle width at the bracket position.
 (Difference from end width)

 The difference from the handle width (end width) is about -70mm when the handle starts to drop, and about -40mm at the middle (front part) of the drop.
 Each is a value in C-C. Please try to reference.

 ◆SimWorks StemPlease tell me the stack height of.

 Rhonda, Dirty Rhonda, Caroline Stem stack height is 42mm.

 The stack height of the Tomboy, Wendy stem is 40mm.

 Anna Lee, Anna Lee S Stem stack height is 72mm.

 ◆ For 20 inch (406) mini veloObento RackWhenOn The RoadCan be installed?
 If it could be installed, would it be awkward because there would be a large gap between it and the tires?
-By the way, the car body is Bruno Ventura and cantilever brake.
+By the way, the bike frame is Bruno Ventura with a cantilever brake.

 Whether or not it can be installed can only be judged by looking at the actual condition of the frame, so we cannot make an accurate judgment.